geoffrey1330/data_wrangling/README.md

 # Data Wrangling Challenge
-Script to get normalized CSV data file of Road Safety Facts and Figures in the EU
+Script to get normalized CSV data file of Road Safety Facts and Figures in the EU on Table [https://en.wikipedia.org/wiki/Road_safety_in_Europe](https://en.wikipedia.org/wiki/Road_safety_in_Europe)

 ## Getting Started
 To use this project locally [python](https://www.python.org/downloads/)  needs to installed.